 In Version 1.5.0 of MetaRadio, ACRCloud data was sent directly to MetaRadio WordPress.
-Now, with Version 1.6.0 you are able to send it to MetaRadio Standalone (without needing a web server), so you can use this data in a wider variety of outputs.
+Now, with Version 1.6.0 you are able to send it to MetaRadio Standalone (without needing a web server), so you can use this data in every output format supported by MetaRadio.

 Before you begin, you will need to install MetaRadio Standalone on a PC at your station.

 You can download a free trial or purchase a license for “MetaRadio“.
 When you try or purchase this app, you will be sent an EXE file (MetaRadio Standalone).

 - Go to Broadcast Monitoring > Custom Streams